-- Parents and guardians are able to remove their children from sex education instruction upon written request.
+- Parents and guardians must be notified at least 30 days prior to commencing any instruction involving sexual orientation or gender identity and are able to remove their children from sex education instruction upon written request.
 This is referred to as an “opt-out” policy.

 - Curriculum must be medically accurate.

-Tennessee law (§ 49-6-1302, 49-6-1304, and 49-6-1305) requires local education agencies in counties whose pregnancy rate exceeds 19.5 pregnancies per 1,000 females ages 15–17 to develop and implement a family life education program.
+Tennessee law (§ 49-6-1302, 49-6-1304, and 49-6-1305) requires local education agencies to develop and implement a family life education program.
 These programs must promote “sexual risk avoidance” as their primary goal, and instruction that promotes “gateway sexual activity” is prohibited.
 Statute § 49-6-1304 was recently amended to include “provid[ing] instruction on the detection, intervention, prevention, and treatment of child sexual abuse, including such abuse that may occur in the home” as a required topic in family life curricula.

 If such family life education programs are provided, they must:

 - Emphatically promote sexual risk avoidance through abstinence, regardless of a student’s current or prior sexual experience;